Kirsten Storms

 Kirsten Storms (born April 8, 1984) is an American actress.
-She is best known for her roles as Zenon Kar in the Zenon trilogy, Emily in Johnny Tsunami, and Bonnie Rockwaller in Kim Possible.
-Storms played Isabella "Belle" Black on the NBC soap opera Days of Our Lives from 1999 to 2004.
-In 2005, Storms was cast as the character Maxie Jones on the ABC soap opera General Hospital and its spin-off General Hospital: Night Shift.
+Her roles include Zenon Kar in the Zenon film trilogy, Emily in the film Johnny Tsunami, and Bonnie Rockwaller in the television series Kim Possible.
+Storms played Isabella "Belle" Black on the NBC soap opera Days of Our Lives from 1999 to 2004, and from 2005 to 2026 she was Maxie Jones on the ABC soap opera General Hospital and its spin-off General Hospital: Night Shift.

 Early life and career

-Storms was born in Orlando, Florida and grew up in the Greater Orlando area, mainly Kissimmee, Casselberry and Sanford.
-She has a younger sister named Gretchen, a brother named Austin and a half-brother named Chris.
-She is the daughter of Karen Storms and CBS affiliate WCPX-TV (now WKMG-TV) sportscaster Mike Storms.
+Storms was born in Florida.
+She is the daughter of CBS affiliate WCPX-TV (now WKMG-TV) sportscaster Mike Storms.
 According to Storms, she always knew she wanted to be a soap opera actress.
 At age five she announced:

 "One of the first agents I got, I told, 'When I grow up, I'm going to be on a soap opera.
 You can get me commercials and stuff now, but what I really want to do someday is be on a soap opera.' [...]
 No one took me seriously.
 But I knew, even though I hadn't actually watched one, it was something I always wanted to do."

 After visiting her father at work, Storms convinced her parents to enroll her in acting classes, leading to her discovery by a talent scout at the age of five.
 The talent scout suggested she be enrolled in an intensive children's acting camp in the Catskills, New York.

 Storms' first role was a commercial for Galoob Baby Doll.
 After appearing in a handful of other commercials, her television career included a recurring role on ABC's Second Noah, plus a lead role in Sing Me a Story with Belle.
 At age twelve, she moved with her family to Los Angeles, California.
 Soon after that, she landed the recurring role of Laura Cummings on The WB's long-running program 7th Heaven.
 She appeared in three episodes between 1998 and 2001, in which she played a girlfriend of Simon (played by David Gallagher).
 She was later chosen to play the title character in Disney Channel's original movie Zenon: Girl of the 21st Century.
 The movie had the largest rating for any Disney Channel original movie at the time.
 She later reprised the role in two sequels.
 Storms continued to appear in a string of family shows and television movies, including The Trojan Horse, a Hallmark production.
 She also took a supporting role in Disney's Johnny Tsunami and voiced Bonnie Rockwaller in the Disney Channel animated series Kim Possible.